anmabe06/brainfuck-net/Readme.md

 ## Overview
-This project includes two main tools:
+This project includes two main tools and great code example:

-- **`cbf`**: A standard-compliant Brainfuck interpreter that executes Brainfuck programs with proper error handling, bounds checking, and a clean, modular codebase.
+- **`cbf`**: A Custom Brainfuck Interpreter that executes Brainfuck programs with proper error handling, bounds checking, and a clean, modular codebase.
+It is custom, because it enables the execution of programs written in Brainfuck-net (see below).
 - **`encoder`**: A utility that converts text files into Brainfuck code, generating programs that print the exact contents of the input file.
+- **`examples`** for simple ascii-producing programs, echo server-client scripts, and scripts to create a 1:1 chatroom

 ## Features
 - **Standard Brainfuck Implementation**: Implements all 8 Brainfuck commands correctly
 - **Brainfuck-Net Extension**: Network support for building server/client applications (compile with `-DBFNET`)
+- **Debug Logging**: Optional detailed logging with `--logging` flag (Brainfuck-Net only)
+- **Timestamped Logs**: Optional timestamps in log messages with `--timestamps` flag (Brainfuck-Net only)
 - **Bounds Checking**: Prevents data pointer from going out of bounds
 - **Error Handling**: Comprehensive error messages for common issues
 - **Modular Design**: Well-organized code with clear separation of concerns